We’ve built our IPM expertise around traditional agricultural commodities and the needs of communities and urban settings.

 Our community IPM team focuses on pest problems in schools and buildings and their surrounding landscapes, in towns big and small.

-IPM working groups help us plan ahead for research and extension.
+Commodity Working Groups help us plan ahead for research and extension.
 They set priorities for funding projects and evaluate proposals to our grants program for each of our commodities—vegetables, livestock and field crops, fruit, ornamentals, and community.
 Members include farmers, consultants and pest management professionals, landscape or building supervisors, community leaders, Cornell University researchers and extension educators, and other stakeholders.

 The Statewide IPM Grower Advisory Committee provides us with advice and direction through meetings with the dean of CALS, the commissioner of Agriculture and Markets, and the IPM Executive Committee.
 Members include agricultural producers from across the state and Cornell Cooperative Extension educators.